raulvj/iso2-workingGroup_A02/README.md

 # iso2-workingGroup_A02
-This is the official repository for upload all the work that the group does.
+Welcome to the repository of the course Software Engineering 2.
+Here you will find all the projects, documentation and information needed about all the work done by the members of Group A02.
+[2019/2020]